Everything you need to know about Brazilian(begone bikini) Waxing!

-Most waxings occur in a private room with a door and take between 30 and 45 minutes.
+Most waxings occur in a private room with a door and take about 30 minutes.
 You’ll be left alone to remove everything from the waist down and lie on a table covered in clean paper or sheets.
 It is possible that you may be provided with a paper thong and if not, you can ask for one.

 The paper thong may make you feel more comfortable, but with a Brazilian, your modesty is going to be tested.
 TheEsthetician is going to see everything, so you may choose to forego the paper thong.

 How to Cut Down on the Pain

 - If you are new to waxing, I don’t recommend starting with a Brazilian.
 Try a “nice and neat” bikini instead.
 After a few waxes, you’ll find the waxings are much less painful.
 Then you can graduate to a Brazilian.